ransomw/the-benevolent-dictators/README.md

 This command lets you generate your secret messages with a given code.

-NOTE: Please use only lowercase characters for your text!
+NOTE: Tesseract tends to do better with uppercase characters!
+Although can use lowercase or uppercase, the resulting text will be the same.

 You can use either of these options: